jimbobbennett/MakingMeetupsMoreAccessible/README.md

 Once live streaming is part of the community culture, having more remote events becomes possible, including live streaming remote speakers to a physical event.

 > Twitch setup can be complicated, bringing in microphones, the presenters screen and a video feed of the presenter.
 Please raise a PR with some suggestions for an easy to use setup!

+Since the rise of the COVID-19 global pandemic, a lot of meetups have turned virtual, with live streaming being the norm.
+This has increased engagement, as well as driving acceptance of virtual events.
+As the world starts to recover and move back to a hybrid approach, then to in-person, I encourage you to learn from your live streaming, and keep all events as hybrid.
+That way folks who want to watch from home, or are not comfortable in public places due to the health risks can still be active and engaged members of your community.

 ### Providing content to watch later